 The waiver becomes part of your medical certificate and shows that, although you don't necessarily meet the minimum standards to hold a medical certificate, you have satisfied the FAA that you can safely exercise the privileges of the certificate(s) you hold.

 For special issuance consideration, the FAA will ask for medical information specific to the type of condition you had.
 Often, that first round of records will be sufficient for the FAA to make a decision.
 Sometimes, though, additional information is needed, especially if the first records you sent are incomplete or inconclusive, or if there are abnormal results indicated.
 You may get several letters over a period of months asking for more information before finally getting a decision.
-That's another reason why TurboMedical® is a valuable tool.
-You will know exactly what information the FAA requires before you start the process.
 The doctors in Oklahoma City don't want to ask you for any more information than is necessary, but they also won't issue a certificate until they have a complete medical profile on you.
 Just be patient and expect a few bumps in the road along the way.
 The process can be frustrating and time consuming.
 The hassles notwithstanding, more than 30,000 pilots have been certified under special issuance.

 The FAA's Aerospace Medical Certification Division has made substantial improvements in the processing of deferred medical applications.
 However, delays can still be lengthy if your aviation medical examiner (AME) doesn't issue a medical certificate at the time of the examination.